I7-Examples/Bronze/docs/source.txt

 	end if;
 	if player consents, say "Try consulting the contract book about the librarian."

-Instead of hinting about feast when the feast is in storage:
+Instead of hinting about feast when the feast is in Storage-Box:
 	say "The beast seems to be suffering extreme hunger.
 [More]";
 	if player consents,
 		say "You will not be able to find food; you'll have to get the castle servants to bring it to you.
 [More]";